Azure/mec-app-solution-accelerator/docs/K8S_AKS_DEPLOYMENT.md

-# Deploy the application to AKS in Azure cloud or Azure Public MEC (Azure Edge Zone)
+# Deploy the application to AKS in Azure cloud

-This example application named *"MEC Application Solution Accelerator"* can also be deployed into the cloud and Public MEC datacenters (Azure Edge Zones) in addition to local/on-premises servers in a Private MEC.
+This example application named *"MEC Application Solution Accelerator"* can also be deployed into the cloud in addition to local/on-premises servers in a Private MEC or in a Public MEC (Azure Edge zone).

-- Deploying into **Public MEC** datacenters (**Azure Edge Zones**) makes sese when the 5G network used with the devices is a public 5G network such as AT&T. These Public MEC datacenters (Azure Edge Zones) still provide very low latency if your devices are placed on the same area (i.e. city) where the Azure Edge Zone is based.
-Low latency is provided thanks to the fact that for instance, a 5G AT&T network accesses directly the related Azure Edge Zones without going through the Internet.
-See [What is Azure public MEC?](https://learn.microsoft.com/en-us/azure/public-multi-access-edge-compute-mec/overview) for further details.

-- Deploying into a regular **Azure Region datacenter** makes sense when very low latency is not critical and the application services can run in the cloud.
+Deploying into a regular **Azure Region datacenter** makes sense when very low latency is not critical and the application services can run in the cloud.
 This environment could also be used for a QoS environment or testing environment.

-This procedure, deploying into AKS in Azure applies to both cases since AKS is similar in a regular Azure Region or in an Azure Edge Zone (Public MEC).

 ## Create an AKS cluster in Azure